 On June 22, 2021, the Parent Company received two BGC lots from GPI in exchange for the Parent Company's shares of stock.
-One of these lots was recognized as part of real estate inventory - land held for development as the land is being used for the Parent Company's BGC condominium project.
+One of these lots was recognized as part of real estate inventory-land held for development as the land is being used for the Parent Company's BGC condominium project.

-On February 15, 2022, the Parent Company's Board of Directors confirmed its November 16, 2021 approval of the reclassification of the Baguio property previously classified as real estate inventories - land held for development to investment properties with the change in use and the management's view of improving the value of the property over time, as well as the approval of the reclassification of a condominium unit in Icon Residences Tower 1 from real estate inventories to investment property due to change in use and the management's view of improving the value of the property over time.
+On February 15, 2022, the Parent Company's Board of Directors confirmed its November 16, 2021 approval of the reclassification of the Baguio property previously classified as real estate inventories - land held for development, and of a condominium unit in Icon Residences Tower 1 previously classified as real estate inventories to investment properties due to the change in their use and in management's view of improving the value of the property over time.

-On March 21, 2023, the Parent Company's Board of Directors confirmed its December 20, 2022 approval of the reclassification of parking units in Icon Plaza from investment properties to real estate inventories as these properties have been sold/committed to be sold to several buyers.
+On March 21, 2023, the Parent Company's Board of Directors confirmed its December 20, 2022 approval of the reclassification of parking units in Icon Plaza amounting to P26,237,985 and P18,310,000 in 2023 and 2022, respectively (see Note 10) from investment properties to real estate inventories as these properties are committed to be sold to several buyers.